YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 They can be, when the higher price reflects real medical involvement rather than branding.
 The value is not simply that the clinic is smaller.
 The value is time, attention, and accountability.

-In a one-patient-a-day model, the surgical team can focus on one donor area, one hairline, one recipient area, and one recovery plan.
-There is more room to slow down if the donor area is weaker than expected or if the graft number should be changed for safety.
+In a one patient per day model, the surgical team can focus on one donor area, one hairline, one recipient area, and one recovery plan.
+There is more room to slow down if donor strength is weaker than expected or if the graft number should be changed for safety.

 It matters because hair transplantation is not a race.
 A patient is not buying only graft movement.
 He is buying judgment.

-What are the real pros and cons of hair transplants in Turkey?
+Real pros and cons of hair transplants in Turkey

 The main advantage of Turkey is that a patient may access experienced hair transplant teams at a lower overall cost than in many Western countries.
 Istanbul is easy to reach from many regions, and many clinics are used to caring for international patients.